-a) Notice the methods and procedures and how the author has arrived at the results & conclusions.

-- b) Compare your ideas with those of author's arguments. - c) Bring analysis rather than just opinions. - d) Check cross references. - e) This work will be part of the Literature Review a) Review notes and write down your ideas on a piece of paper b) Sort the collected material under headings and as again each heading can be divided into sub-sections so that it begins to look more coherent and takes on a definite structure.
+- a) Notice the methods and procedures and how the author has arrived at the results & conclusions. - b) Compare your ideas with those of author's arguments. - c) Bring analysis rather than just opinions. - d) Check cross references. - e) This work will be part of the Literature Review c) If it does not, try going back and sorting again for main divisions, to see if another general pattern is possible.